openforis/sepal-doc/docs/source/setup/register.rst

     If you don't want to download Planet imagery (up to 5m of resolution you can skip this registration

-Through Norway’s International Climate & Forests Initiative (NICFI), anyone can now access Planet’s high-resolution, analysis-ready mosaics of the world’s tropics in order to help reduce and reverse the loss of tropical forests, combat climate change, conserve biodiversity, and facilitate sustainable development.
+Through Norway's International Climate & Forests Initiative (NICFI), anyone can now access Planet's high-resolution, analysis-ready mosaics of the world's tropics in order to help reduce and reverse the loss of tropical forests, combat climate change, conserve biodiversity, and facilitate sustainable development.

 To set up a new account follow this link https://www.planet.com/nicfi/.